Toxicology Tests Will Help Determine How Woman Dumped In Barrel On Bergen Street Died

 A mother of three, Flanagan had lived in Greenwich, CT and in the Fordham section of the Bronx, the family member told Daily Voice earlier this week.

-She listed a 22nd-floor apartment at 95 Wall Street in Manhattan's Financial District as a residence, prompting detectives to obtain a search warrant for what neighbors said was a raid of the unit on Thursday.
+She listed a 22nd-floor apartment at 95 Wall Street in Manhattan's Financial District as a residence, prompting detectives to obtain a search warrant for what neighbors said was a raid of the unit this past Thursday.

 They also seized security footage that captured images of Flanagan entering the building with a man the night before her body was found, according to the Post.

-Note: UPDATE: With no signs of physical abuse to speak of, investigators need the results of toxicology tests to determine how a New York City escort from Connecticut whose naked body was found stuffed into a barrel on a quiet New Jersey street died.